-The dissertation prospectus defense committee is appointed in consultation with the doctoral candidate who may request a change in the committee composition in a formal letter addressed to the Doctoral committee.. [cf. Appendices: A.3].
+The Dissertation Prospectus Defense Committee is appointed in consultation with the doctoral candidate who may request a change in the committee composition in a formal letter addressed to the Doctoral Committee.

-4.2.3.4 Dissertation prospectus defense procedures
+4.1.3.4 Dissertation prospectus defense procedures

-The defense will begin with a short oral presentation (around ten minutes) by the probationary doctoral candidate, followed by questions of committee members concerning the quality of the proposed dissertation project, its feasibility, and the probationary doctoral candidate's ability to complete it over the period granted by CEU.
-The following should be considered: research skills, familiarity with scholarly issues in the context of the dissertation, etc. [cf. Appendices: B.2].
+The defense begins with a short oral presentation (around ten minutes) by the probationary doctoral candidate, followed by questions of committee members concerning the quality of the proposed dissertation project, its feasibility, and the probationary doctoral candidate's ability to complete it over the period granted by CEU.
+The following should be considered: research skills, familiarity with scholarly issues in the context of the dissertation, etc.

-4.2.3.5 Dissertation prospectus evaluation
+4.1.3.5 Dissertation prospectus evaluation